 Client interaction and communication allows each project to have a unique and focused result.

 The functional performance of a building is a crucial part of the design, through its planning, breathing, lighting and sustainability while beauty, presence and vitality are key elements.
 This harmony brings a heightened sense of 'ourselves' within a tailored space.

-While autonomy, beauty and atmosphere seem increasingly hard to find in the built environment, it is this that drives Honeyman + Smith to develop designs that once again awaken the senses and promote the precision of architecture and the relationship to people and context.
+While autonomy, truth and atmosphere seem increasingly hard to find in the built environment, it is this that drives Honeyman + Smith to develop designs that once again awaken the senses and promote the precision of architecture and the relationship to people and context.

 Strategic thinking through the design process is the key element for any project.
 See: Strategic Design.

 Thomas Honeyman RIBA

 Thomas graduated from Westminster University in England with a Post Graduate Diploma of Architecture with Honours in 2009.
 His Major Project was published in Blueprint magazine as one of the top 50 design graduates in the United Kingdom as well as being nominated for an award for Sustainable Design from Make Architects in London.
 He has worked at Arup Associates in London.
 Since graduating in 2009, he has focused on establishing Honeyman + Smith in Melbourne, Australia and in the United Kingdom as well as developing a research arm to examine the philosophy and implementation of projects within the office.

 Sara Smith RAIA